-The U.S. Department of Homeland Security awarded three grants in the 26th round of the Fiscal Year 2007 Staffing for Adequate Fire and Emergency Response Grant (SAFER).
+The U.S. Department of Homeland Security awarded one grant in the 21st round of the Fiscal Year 2007 Staffing for Adequate Fire and Emergency Response Grant (SAFER).

 The purpose of the Staffing for Adequate Fire and Emergency Response (SAFER) grants is to help fire departments increase the number of frontline firefighters.
 The goal is for fire departments to increase their staffing and deployment capabilities and ultimately attain 24-hour staffing, thus assuring that their communities have adequate protection from fire and fire-related hazards.